MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivequalityofservicemeasurement_getmetricresultsfordevice_1046507538.md

 # Windows.Networking.XboxLive.XboxLiveQualityOfServiceMeasurement.GetMetricResultsForDevice

 ## -description

+Gets all metric results for a given device.

+Your code specifies a set of metrics, device addresses, timeouts, and number of probes to attempt, and then calls **XboxLiveQualityOfServiceMeasurement.MeasureAsync** to begin making the specified measurements.
+You can call **GetMetricResultsForDevice** at any time while measurements are in progress or after they have finished, and retrieve current values.
+Note that if you repeatedly call **GetMetricResultsForDevice**, and inspect a given metric while the relevant measurements are in progress, you might get different values as the measurement proceeds.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -parameters

 ### -param deviceAddress

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+The address of the device.

 ## -returns

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+A list of metric results.

 ## -remarks